CaCaaww/proofOfKendo/README.md

+Note from author:
+to run the project, you first have to run the backend API by running the TtcustAPiApplication.java file.
+Then you can open a new terminal and do the command: npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.